 Are we putting our best foot forward with new team members?

 Are we being truly supportive?
 Are we providing the sort of experience that lets new team members know the decision to come on board was a great decision, indeed?
 Are we making sure there are not people who are “invading the garden”?

 Please remember… In the absence of a well thought out plan, the garden (his head), will indeed be invaded.
 Develop a plan for quick and frequent monitoring of their progress.
 Guide their perception of this career opportunity.
 Build their morale and right the sails before one steers too far off course.

 “You must pull the weeds out early, before they take root,” said the facilitator of that seminar, “because they are always easier to pull in the earlier stages.”

 Therefore, be sure your one-on-one feedback sessions begin as soon as possible.
 Keep your finger on the pulse and never assume all is peachy.
 Good people are still hard to find.

 If you need help with sales training at your dealership, give me a call.
-The Mar-Kee Group’s proven training programs will help address and resolve any sales issues your dealership may be having.
+The Mar-Kee Group has proven training programs will help address and resolve any sales issues your dealership may be having.
 We offer in-dealership training, 24/7 online video training, and more.

 The Mar-Kee Group

-The Mar-Kee Group is proud to celebrate 20 years of outstanding Sales, Service, and Management Training.
+The Mar-Kee Group is proud to celebrate over 20 years of outstanding Sales, Service, and Management Training.